Zhongshan

 Zhongshan is one of the few Chinese cities to be named after a person.
 It was originally named Xiangshan (香山, "Fragrant Mountain"; Cantonese: Heung-saan), but was renamed in 1925 in honor of Sun Yat-sen, who is known in China as "Sun Zhongshan".
-Sun was the founding father of the Republic of China who is also regarded positively by the People's Republic.
-He was born in Cuiheng village in Nanlang Township of what was then Xiangshan County.
+Sun, a local of the area, was the founding father of the Republic of China who is also regarded positively by the People's Republic.

 Sunwen Lu (Road) West at dusk.

 Names

-Until 1925, Zhongshan was generally known as Xiangshan or Heung-san (Siangshan) (香山 (Fragrant Mountain)), in reference to the many flowers that grew in the mountains nearby.
+Until 1925, Zhongshan was generally known as Xiangshan or Heung-san (Siangshan; 香山 (Fragrant Mountain)), in reference to the many flowers that grew in the mountains nearby.
 The city was renamed in honor of Sun Yat-sen, who had adopted the name Zhongshan.
 Sun is considered by both the People's Republic of China and the Republic of China to be the "Father of Modern China", and was from Cuiheng village – now part of Nanlang Town in Zhongshan.